Code-Institute-Submissions/weather-and-air-pollution-app/README.md

 * Search field
 * Weather data information section, which provides information on the weather conditions,
-* Air quality information section, which provides information regarding air quality,
+* Air quality information section, which provides information regarding air quality, The wireframes have been created using Balsamiq, to give an idea of how the application would look like on a different devices.
 ### Existing features
 After typing in a city name, a request is being sent to Google Geocoding API, which returns latitude and longitude information, which are then passed to **darksky** and **airvisual** APIs.
 The data that application receives from APIs is split in two panels.
 The left panel (top one for mobile devices) provides user with information regarding weather, such as: current temperature, humidity, wind speed, pressure, brief description of a daily weather and seven days prediction, as well as timezone of a location.
 The right panel (bottom one for mobile devices) provides the air pollution index with legend.
 ### Features left to implement